Powerleech/raskrask_pipeline/README.txt.txt

-This project requires a 'local_settings.py' to be created manually for this projects.
+This project requires a 'local_settings.py' to be created manually for this project.
-Example local_settings.py is in the bottom of this readme
+Example local_settings.py is in the bottom of this readme.